-For the year ended December 31, 2021, Global Wealth Management net revenues increased 18.6% to a record \$2.6 billion from \$2.2 billion in 2020.
-The increase in net revenues is primarily attributable to higher asset management revenues, transactional revenues, net interest income, and investment banking revenues, partially offset by a decrease in other income.
+For the year ended December 31, 2021, Global Wealth Management net revenues increased 18.6% to \$2.6 billion from \$2.2 billion in 2020.
+The increase in net revenues is primarily attributable to higher asset management revenues, transactional

 Commissions - For the year ended December 31, 2021, commission revenues increased 10.6% to \$567.5 million from \$513.2 million in 2020.
-The increase is primarily attributable to higher trading volumes in our mutual fund and insurance products, as well as equities, over the comparable period in
+The increase is primarily attributable to higher trading volumes in our mutual fund and insurance products, as well as equities, over the comparable period in 2020.

-2020.
 The higher trading volumes were a result of increased customer activity as a result of market volatility.